pivotal/blog/content/post/docker-gpdb.md

 > Downloads: [Docker](https://docs.docker.com/mac/) | [VirtualBox](https://www.virtualbox.org/wiki/Downloads)

 We also need a Github repository: [GPDB Master](https://github.com/greenplum-db/gpdb).
 This repo contains the GPDB source files in addition to the dockerfile.
+There is also a GPDB Dockerhub repository, found [here](https://hub.docker.com/r/pivotaldata/gpdb-devel/).
 The following commands clone and update GPDB master, but feel free to employ your own Git routine for these steps.

 ```
 # Clone